 Participating institutions are responsible for their own meal arrangements and expenses.
-The host shall send each team a list of restaurants or dining facilities (on or off campus) with the participant information.
 In the event there is not an adequate number of restaurants in the area where the teams are staying, consideration should be given to making special arrangements through the campus cafeteria and hotel restaurants.